genesistoxical/pruebas/README.md

 Both .iss and .bat get the files that are needed within their folder and/or the Release folder (because of relative paths).

-## Contributing
-* If you make comments in the code, preferably in Spanish, please.
-* Variable names must be in English.
-* If you open an **Issue**, it can be in English o Spanish.
-* **Pull request** in English, in the description you can add details in English or Spanish.

 ## Config
 `Config.ini` file stores information about the language, theme color, and whether or not the Topmost option is enabled.